 Determine the method adopted according to the purpose of the test.
 In any case, at least five load levels shall be set such that the range of number of cycles to failure is between 103 to 2 × 106.
 Typical S-N curves for FRP materials are generated using method (c) and utilize a fixed load (stress) ratio, R, of 0.1;

-The loading frequency should normally be within the range of 1 to 10 Hz;
+The loading frequency should normally be within the range of 1 Hz to 10 Hz;

 Start of test — After static loading up to the average load, commence repeated loading.
 Introduce the prescribed load rapidly and without any shock.
 The maximum and minimum repeated loads shall not change for the duration of the test.
 Counting of the number of cycles should normally commence when the load on the test specimen has reached the prescribed maximum load;